Skip to contents

 fixed

-Defaults to the fixed part of the standard piecewise regression model.
+A formula that overwrites the automatically created fixed part of the regression model that defaults to the standard piecewise regression model.
 The parameter phase followed by the phase name (e.g., phaseB) indicates the level effect of the corresponding phase.
 The parameter 'inter' followed by the phase name (e.g., interB) adresses the slope effect based on the method provide in the model argument (e.g., "B&L-B").
 The formula can be changed for example to include further L1 or L2 variables into the regression model.

 random